 1. Property Investment in Australia: Don't Worry, It's Not a Bubble!

-Ever since 2008, the word “bubble” has made a lot of people connected to real estate edgy.
+Since 2008, the word “bubble” has made many people connected to real estate edgy.
 You don’t toss that word around lightly.

-What you need to understand about bubbles and recessions is that there are always indicators abroad, principally in the United States.
+You need to understand about bubbles and recessions that there are always indicators abroad, principally in the United States.
 The United States usually shows signs of recession before Australia.
 And the U.S. market is still strong and growing.
 Sure, the market prices are higher than they’ve been since 2008.
 But the market growth means health and not weakness.

 Not only is the U.S. market strong and growing, but much closer to home, Asian markets are bullish and haven’t shown signs of slowing.
-So fear mongers be forgotten, the market is going to keep growing and it’s still a good time to invest.
+So fear mongers be forgotten, the market will keep growing, and it’s still a good time to invest.